 Hover your mouse over the menu, or look below:

 ASPCC has diverse and numerous projects, responsibilities, and duties to perform.
 To make sure that everything we do is given the full attention it deserves and that other students have the opportunity to be involved in our operation, ASPCC has a variety of standing committees which carry out certain delegated functions.
 These committees have a varied number of students on them, which are usually appointed by the Executive Board.

-One of the greatest ways to get involved here at Pasadena City College is to join one of over 75 clubs and organizations that we have on-campus!
-With interests ranging from politics, community service, poetry, comedy, dance, cultural awareness, fencing, transfer support, and charity, there’s a club for everyone!
+One of the easiest ways to get involved here at Pasadena City College is to join one of over 75 clubs and organizations that we have on-campus!
+With interests ranging from politics to poetry, community service to comedy, or culture to transfer support, there’s a club for everyone!

-Shared governance is a process of decision making on campus which ensures that all groups with an interest in an issue can have their input heard in a meaningful way.
+Shared governance is a process of decision making, which ensures that all groups with interest in an issue can have their voice heard in a meaningful way.
 ASPCC represents the students in shared governance.
-Click here for all articles pertaining to shared governance.
-You can also be appointed to sit on a shared governance committee!
+Students can also be appointed to sit on a shared governance committee.